In the ever-expanding world of digital currency, Ethereum is one of the most promising technologies on the market.

 Bitcoin is a bit of a villain in the banking community.
 It poses a threat to our current monetary system — a threat that gives it a lot of value in the eyes of many individuals.

-Ethereum’s ability to secure our finances is phenomenal.
 But both Bank of America and Microsoft want the application to be more than a security resource.
 It has to be a pioneer, winning the trust of the public.

 This will be one of the first Ethereum-based applications that everyday consumers will interact with.